 REMNANTS AND RESIDENTS OF A LOST SANCTUARY OF APHRODITE

-A full sanctuary dedicated to a deity included the architectural elements and groves surrounding a temple; an outdoor altar for offerings of valuables and edibles; the temple itself, where a representation of the deity resided; a “backstage” room for practical tasks; and a treasury room where the most precious offerings were kept safe.
+A bit of historical context for these fresh echoes of perennial motifs: A full sanctuary dedicated to a deity included the architectural elements and lush and lively groves surrounding a temple; an outdoor altar for offerings of valuables and edibles; the temple itself, where a representation of the deity resided; a “backstage” room for practical tasks; and a treasury room where the most precious offerings were kept safe.

 "All of us, women and men, are just beginning to grasp the significance of both iconography and myth, beginning to understand that they represent a history of a large part of the life force of this planet."

 A collector of several of my pieces has said, “Laurie’s work demands attention.
 It hypnotizes - people get lost in the symbols and tales.
 Each piece is a meditation. . .
 [It} has a power and other-worldliness that is impossible to capture in words. . . – it’s truly life-changing.” - P. Croop, Middle Grove, NY